This vegan vanilla frosting is an easy vegan frosting for cakes or cupcakes.

 Your frosting misses some liquid.
-Simply add more liquid, add drops like 1/4 teaspoon at a time to avoid the frosting turning runny too quickly.
+Add more liquid, add drops like 1/4 teaspoon at a time to avoid the frosting turning runny too quickly.

 My frosting is too grainy, how can I fix it?

-Your powdered sugar contains lumps or it’s an old batch stored in an open-air environment.
-If your icing sugar is not fine enough or presents lump, sift the powdered sugar in the bowl to remove lumps/sugar blocks.
+Your powdered sugar contains lumps, or it’s an old batch stored in an open-air environment.
+If your icing sugar is not fine enough or presents a lump, sift the powdered sugar in the bowl to remove lumps/sugar blocks.

 My frosting is too sweet, what can I do?

 Stir in a pinch of salt to balance the sweetness, about 1/4 teaspoon salt.

 My frosting is not fluffy, why this happens?